apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘The Golden Bachelor’ Finale Sees Largest Franchise Audience In Nearly 3 Years**
+**Israel airstrikes on Gaza resume after truce with Hamas ends**

-You can read more about it [here](https://deadline.com/2023/12/the-golden-bachelor-finale-ratings-abc-1235649179/).
+You can read more about it [here](https://apnews.com/article/israel-hamas-war-news-12-1-2023-c944c736efdf8993c7a17cf683d6e364).

 ## Requirements
 - Python 3.8